NoromTin/Blender3D_particle_system_perfomance_test/README.md

 2. particle_collision   - Spreading and continously reflecting in compressed conditions (sphere)
 3. empty_play           - just playing in empty scene

+Requirements:
+1. Some .py file editing experience
+1. Tested with Blender 3.5, 4.0 versions
+2. 400mb ram per logical core (num of cores used in test can be limited with configuration part)

 Quick start:
 1. check os python 3 libs
 1. Win: pip install psutil py-cpuinfo